crweiner/hacktoberfest-swag-list/docs/list.md

 #### **OVHcloud**

 - **Swag**: Eligible for a lottery to win a prize (unspecified).
-- **Requirements**: Have at least 4 PRs merged into the principal branch of the OVH Repos below to be eligible to a lottery to win a prize.
+- **Requirements**: Have at least 4 PRs merged into the principal branch of the OVH Repos below to be eligible for a lottery to win a prize.
 - **How to sign up**: No special signup needed.
 - **Issues**: Find eligible repositories having the hacktoberfest topic [here](https://github.com/search?q=topic%3Ahacktoberfest+org%3Aovh+fork%3Atrue&type=repositories).
 - **Notes**: You may read the [OVH Cloud Hacktoberfest blog post here](https://blog.ovhcloud.com/ovhcloud-and-hacktober-fest-2023/).